ToposInstitute/RelationalThinking-Book/_sources/chp2-dwd.md

 ## 2.4 Kiki and Bouba

-Now for the grand finale, we are ready to build a model of Kiki's and Bouba's interaction and visualize their mood levels!
+Now for the grand finale, we are ready to build a model of Kiki and Bouba's interaction and visualize their mood levels!

 Let us recollect what we have seen so far:

-- In the model of flashing light bulb, (at each time step) each vertex updated it state only based on its current state.
+- In the model of the flashing light bulb, (at each time step) each vertex updated it state only based on its current state.

-- In the model of stringed light bulb, (at each time step) each vertex updated its state only based on the state received from its neighbour.
+- In the model of the string of lights, (at each time step) each vertex updated its state only based on the state received from its neighbour.

-- In the model of smart traffic light, (at each time step) the controller updated its state only based on its current state.
+- In the model of the traffic light, (at each time step) the controller updated its state only based on its current state.
 The light bulbs updated their states only based on the input received from the controller.

 The talking friends model will have slighty different features:

 - In this model, we will see that each vertex will update its state based on both its current state as well as the incoming state.

-**The story of two friends (recollected from introduction)**: Kiki and Bouba are great friends but are quite different characters!
+Here's the story of Kiki and Bouba again (recollected from introduction): "Kiki and Bouba are great friends but are quite different characters!
 It is fun when they meet because Kiki is highly excitable and Bouba prefers to be on the grumpy side!
 However, they get along with each other quite well!
-Would it not be interesting to visualize how their mood levels change as they interact?!
+Would it not be interesting to visualize how their mood levels change as they interact?!"

 ```{image} assets/Ch2/Kiki-Bouba-friends-2.png
 :alt: Whoopsy!